 Overtime meal allowances are not payable to employees’ who are “on call” except where overtime hours are worked consecutive with ordinary hours.

-Where overtime is required to be worked and it is not reasonably practicable for the employee to return home for a meal within a meal break, an employee may be supplied with adequate meal and/or dining facilities or if this is not practicable, the employee will instead be paid a meal allowance as follows:
+Where overtime of no less than 2 hours is required to be worked consecutive to ordinary hours and it is not reasonably practicable for the employee to return home for a meal within a meal break, an employee may be supplied with adequate meal and/or dining facilities or if this is not practicable, the employee will instead be paid a meal allowance as follows:

 $12.00, when required to work after the usual finishing hour of work beyond one hour.